Ever been lucky enough to be invited to some traditional cooking Calabrese style in the surrounds of a cosy kitchen in Italy?

 Flour your hands, grab a handful of the dough, and roll into a ball.
 Flatten slightly with the palm of your hand before placing on a floured board.

-Once all the mixture is rolled into flattened balls, cover with a cloth and blanket (if it’s winter) to keep warm.
+Once all the mixture is rolled into flattened balls, cover with a cloth and blanket, especially if it’s winter, to keep the rolls warm.
 Let the Cuddrurieddri rest for about two hours, for the yeast to prove, and the rolls to double in size.

 Remove and place on absorbent paper to drain.
 That’s it, simple?
 Enjoy!

-As with everything Italian, there are also other variations to a basic recipe.
-An anchovy version of a Cuddureddi, known as the Vecchiareddre exists.
-The inly difference is that you push a little anchovy (pre-rinsed) into the roll before frying.
+As with everything Italian, there is also other variations to this basic recipe and an anchovy version of a Cuddureddi known as the Vecchiareddre exists.
+The only difference is that you push a little pre-rinsed anchovy into the roll before frying.
 There isn’t a hole in this version and remains as a roll, almost like an oval bread roll.

-I should have known that today would not only be about learning how to make traditional Cuddrurieddri and not about a ‘light’ easy session, but turned out that I ate my body weight in Cuddrurieddri!
+I should have known that today would not only be about learning how to make traditional Cuddrurieddri and not about a ‘light’ easy session, but also about eating my body weight in Cuddrurieddri!

-This traditional donut is moreish but just like any doughy bread-like food, it’s effect creeps up on you quite quickly, as it is quite filling…without all the added trimmings served up on the table.
+This traditional donut is moreish but just like any doughy bread-like food, it’s effect creeps up on you quite quickly as it is quite filling and without all the added trimmings served up on the table.

 The most important thing about today is not learning how to cook Cuddrurieddri, but it’s about learning traditions of my heritage and sharing experiences with wonderful friends, whilst enjoying delicious food!